Neuroscience for Neurodiverse Learners (NNL) Student Application

 - Have aptitude and interest in attending college.

-- Currently be a high school sophomore, junior, or senior.
+- Currently be a high school sophomore, junior, or senior, or a college freshman.

-After submitting this application, we will email the parent/guardian listed the Parent/Guardian Recommendation and Consent form.
+After submitting this application, we will email the parent/guardian listed on the Parent/Guardian Recommendation and Consent form and the individual listed on the Recommendation from a Teacher, Counselor, Administrator, or Coach form.

 Applications will be reviewed and applicants will be notified of their status within two to three weeks of submitting their complete application.

 All NNL program offerings are contingent upon receipt of continued funding.
-All participants are required to be residents of Washington State.
+All participants are required to be citizens or permanent residents of the United States or its possessions.
 The University of Washington reaffirms its policy of equal opportunity regardless of race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran, or Vietnam era veteran in accordance with University policy and applicable federal and state statutes and regulations.